Five Surprising Causes of Canker Sores and Proven Prevention Strategies

 5. Hormonal Fluctuations

-Hormonal changes, particularly in women, can increase the likelihood of developing canker sores.
+Hormonal changes—especially in women—can heighten the likelihood of developing canker sores.
 This may explain why some women experience more frequent outbreaks during certain phases of their menstrual cycle or during pregnancy.

-Prevention Strategy: While hormonal fluctuations are often unavoidable, managing stress and maintaining good overall health can help mitigate their impact on canker sore formation.
+Prevention Strategy: Although hormonal fluctuations are often unavoidable, managing stress and maintaining overall health can mitigate their impact on canker sore formation.

 Proven Prevention Strategies

-In addition to the specific strategies mentioned above, here are some general prevention techniques that can help reduce the frequency and severity of canker sores:
+In addition to addressing specific causes, here are general techniques that can help reduce both the frequency and severity of canker sores:

 1. Practice Good Oral Hygiene

-Maintaining excellent oral hygiene is crucial in preventing canker sores.
-This includes:
+Maintaining excellent oral hygiene is essential for preventing canker sores:

-• Brushing teeth gently twice a day with a soft-bristled toothbrush
+• Brush gently twice a day with a soft-bristled toothbrush.

-• Using an alcohol-free mouthwash to reduce bacteria without irritating the mouth
+• Use an alcohol-free mouthwash to reduce bacteria without irritating your mouth.

 2. Manage Stress